KQM-git/TCL/docs/evidence/equipment/artifacts.md

 Test 4 - Tiara on, buff showing, Hydro resonance up - Pyro debuff lasts for only 8 seconds.

-**Conclusion:** the Tiara works with Leyline disorders and is additive with elemental resonances, so you are able to get up to 80% debuff resistance.
+**Conclusion:** the Tiara works with Leyline disorders and is additive with Elemental resonances, so you are able to get up to 80% debuff resistance.

 **Additional testing was performed by Tankex regarding Electro debuff**